Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Houston has two wins against the spread, and is 1-2 overall, at home this season.

-- This year, in three home games, Houston has gone over the total twice.
+- This season, in three home games, Houston has gone over the total twice.

-- Los Angeles is 3-1 against the spread, and 4-0 overall, on the road.
+- Los Angeles is 3-1 against the spread, and 4-0 overall, away from home.

 - Los Angeles has hit the over once in four away games this season.